thisisagile/easy/README.md

 - *Services*.
 This layer contains resource classes, which handle requests to the microservice's endpoints.
 - *Process*.
 This second layer contains use cases, which handle all process logic of the microservice.
 - *Domain*.
 At the heart of each microservice lies its domain, which consists of entities, values objects, enumerations and structs.
 To approach the objects in the domain, this layer also contains repositories.
 - *Data*.
-The bottom layer of each aasy microservices contains gateways, that allow the microservice to interact with its outside world, such as relational databases, no-sql databases, file storage or other services.
+The bottom layer of each microservice contains gateways, that allow the microservice to interact with its outside world, such as relational databases, no-sql databases, file storage or other services.

 The **easy** framework supports this architecture by supplying root classes (or layer supertypes) for each of the types describe above.
 The repository `easy-test` contains utilities to assist you with testing **easy** specific constructs, such as `toMatchText` or `toMatchPath` for checking paths in uri's.
 The repository `easy-sample` contains examples of microservices built with the **easy** framework.